-The bill decreases the culpable mental state for the commission of the offense of trafficking in persons from knowingly to recklessly and increases the penalty for committing the offense by increasing the mandatory prison terms.
+The bill increases the penalty for committing the offense of trafficking in persons by increasing the mandatory prison terms.
 Under existing law, trafficking in persons is a first degree felony and the court must sentence the offender to an indefinite prison term of a minimum of ten to 15 years.
-The bill retains the penalty at a first degree felony, but specifies that for a violation where the offender commits the offense with the purpose of having the other person engage in sexual activity for hire with one or more third parties, the court must sentence the offender to an indefinite prison term of a minimum of 15 years to a possible maximum of life imprisonment.
-For a violation where the offender commits the offense with the purpose of having the other person engage in a performance for hire that is obscene, sexually oriented, or nudity oriented, the court must sentence the offender to an indefinite prison term of a minimum of 25 years to a possible maximum of life imprisonment.1
+The bill retains the penalty at a first degree felony, but specifies that for a violation where the offender knows that the other person will be subjected to involuntary servitude or be compelled to engage in sexual activity for hire; engage in a performance that is obscene, sexually oriented, or nudity oriented; or be a model or participant in the production of material that is obscene, sexually oriented, or nudity oriented the court must sentence the offender to an indefinite prison term of a minimum of 15 years to a possible maximum of life imprisonment.
+For a violation where the offender commits the offense and the other person is less than 18 years of age or is a person with a developmental disability whom the offender knows or has reasonable cause to believe is a person with a developmental disability, and either the offender knows that the other person will be subjected to involuntary servitude or the offender's knowing recruitment, luring, enticement, isolation, harboring, transportation, provision, obtaining, or maintenance of the other person or knowing attempt to recruit, lure, entice, isolate, harbor, transport, provide, obtain, or maintain the other person is for certain purposes, the court must sentence the offender to an indefinite prison term of a minimum of 25 years to a possible maximum of life imprisonment.